Machine Learning for Beginners: How AI Really Works Behind the Scenes

 • It's everywhere already: Netflix, banking, maps, shopping - it's running your digital life

-• You don't need to be a tech wizard: Understanding the basics helps you make better decisions
+• You don't need to be a tech wizard: Understanding the basics helps you make better decisions and use tools more effectively

 Cartoon superhero standing on a pile of books labelled AI, symbolising how learning prompts and AI basics empowers beginners.